rust-lang/blog.rust-lang.org/_posts/2017-03-02-lang-ergonomics.md

-from function signatures in the vast majority of cases (check out the RFC—we measured!). **Lifetime elision greatly aids learnability, because it allows you to work at an intuitive level with borrowing before you grapple with explicit lifetimes.** Again, the approach follows the rules above:
+from function signatures in the vast majority of cases (check out the RFC—we measured!). **Lifetime elision greatly aids learnability, because it allows you to work at an intuitive level with borrowing before you grapple with explicit lifetimes.**

+- Applicability: lifetime elision applies to a broad class of locations—any function signature—but is limited to those cases for which the lifetimes are *strongly* implied.

+- Power: limited; elision is just a shorthand for a use of lifetime parameters, and if you get this wrong, the compiler will complain.

-- Trade power/precision: currently, elision works solely in function signatures, and only when there is an "obvious" choice of lifetimes.
-It's also *usually* obvious when elision is coming into play.
-However, we overshot in one respect: the fact that elision applies to types other than `&` and `&mut`, which means that to even know whether reborrrowing is happening in a signature like `fn lookup(&self) -> Ref<T>`, you need to know that `Ref` has a lifetime parameter that's being left out.
+- Context-dependence: here, we overshot.
+The fact that elision applies to types other than `&` and `&mut`, means that to even know whether reborrrowing is happening in a signature like `fn lookup(&self) -> Ref<T>`, you need to know whether `Ref` has a lifetime parameter that's being left out.
+For something as common as function signatures, this is too much context.
 We've been considering pushing in the direction of a small but explicit marker to say that a lifetime is being elided for `Ref`, a strategy similar to the one for `?` mentioned earlier.

-- Make defaults boring: the elision rules are very simple, and in most cases in which they apply, there is really no choice about how to set up the lifetimes.

 There's also been some extensions to the original elision proposal, again carefully crafted to follow these rules, like the [lifetimes in statics] RFC.